SOC 2 Type 2 Certification

 In accordance with our efforts to deliver the highest quality services to our clients, we have completed the SSAE 18/ Service Organization Control 2 (SOC) Type 2 audit.
 This is a semi-annual certification attestation administered by an independent auditor, who evaluates our private cloud hosting, managed services and application development services thoroughly.

 What Does the SOC 2 Type 2 Certification Verify?

 A SOC 2 Type 1 and SOC 2 Type 2 both report on the non-financial reporting controls and processes at a service organization as they relate to the Trust Services Criteria.
 The SOC 2 verifies that AISN has the proper internal controls and processes in place to protect client data.
 The SOC 2 audit was designed to determine if service organizations are compliant with the principles of security, availability, processing integrity of the systems the service organization uses to process users’ data and the confidentiality and privacy of the information processed by these systems (known as the Trust Services Criteria).

 According to the AICPA, these reports can play an important role in:

 May I See Your SOC 2 Type 2 Certification Report?

-Because AISN serves highly regulated organizations, the SOC 2 Type 2 is highly applicable to the services that we provide.
+Because AISN serves financial services companies and others subject to these regulations, the SOC 1 is highly applicable to the services that we provide.
 Use of the Type 2 report is restricted by the AICPA, but current AISN customers can request a copy of the report using an appropriate non-disclosure agreement.

 What Control Areas Are Examined?